OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 If no existing data link is found, the Data Writer attempts to connect using the different Transport Instances in the order they are defined in its Transport Configuration.
 Any Transport Instances not "matched" by the other side are skipped.
-For example, if the writer specifies udp and tcp transport instances and the reader only specifies tcp, the udp transport instance is ignored.
+For example, if the writer specifies shmem and tcp transport instances and the reader only specifies tcp, the shmem transport instance is ignored.
 Matching algorithms may also be affected by :ref:`QoS <qos-changing>`, configuration of the instances, and other specifics of the transport implementation.
 The first pair of Transport Instances that successfully "connect" results in a data link that is used for all subsequent data sample publication.